 Many biophilic living rooms fail not because of poor intention, but because of unbalanced decisions.
 Avoiding these common mistakes makes the difference between a calming space and one that feels artificial or uncomfortable.

-- Focusing on trends rather than lifestyle needs, causing long-term dissatisfaction
+• Focusing on trends rather than on lifestyle needs leads to long-term dissatisfaction.

 Correcting these mistakes often improves the space more than adding new decor.